-The TIAA Board currently has nine standing committees: Audit, Corporate Governance and Social Responsibility, Diversified Business, Executive, Finance and Risk Management, Human Resources, Investment, Nominating and Governance, and Retirement and Individual Business.
-Each committee, except the Executive Committee, operates under a written charter.
-Copies of the committee charters are available on the Company's website at https://www.tiaa-cref.org/public/about-us/leadership-governance/boards-committees.
-Each of the Audit, Corporate Governance and Social Responsibility, Human Resources, and Nominating and Governance Committees is comprised solely of independent trustees.
-The following table lists the current membership of each committee and the number of meetings each committee held in 2013.
+In an effort to enhance the Board's focus on key strategic and oversight issues, the Board implemented refinements to its committee structure during 2014.
+The Board (i) established the Risk and Compliance Committee (having reconstituted the former Finance and Risk Management Committee); (ii) dissolved the Retirement and Individual Business Committee and the Diversified Business Committee: and (iii) modified the responsibilities of the Audit Committee and the Investment Committee.
+As a result, there are seven standing committees of the TIAA Board: Audit, Corporate Governance and Social Responsibility, Executive, Human Resources, Investment, Nominating and Governance, and Risk and Compliance.
+Each committee, except the Executive Committee, operates under a written charter, Copies of the committee charters are available on the Company's website at www.tiaa-cref.org/public/about-us/leadership-governance/boardscommittees.
+Each of the Audit, Corporate Governance and Social Responsibility, Human Resources, Investment, and Nominating and Governance Committees is comprised solely of independent trustees.
+Each member of the Audit Committee is financially literate and the Board has designated Mr. Peterson and Ms. Hess as "audit committee financial experts" as defined by the rules of the SEC.
+The following table lists the current membership of each standing committee and the number of meetings each committee held in 2014.